-When a wrongful death claim is anticipated, it is crucial to preserve evidence and quickly begin an investigation into the cause of the accident.
+When a Texas wrongful death claim is anticipated, it is crucial to preserve evidence and quickly begin an investigation into the cause of the accident.
 In addition, it is imperative to file a law suit prior to the statue of limitations deadline.
-If a loved one has been a victim of wrongful death, call us at (214) 747-5240 or submit a simple case form online.
+If your loved one was killed, call us at (214) 747-5240 or submit a simple case form online.

-If your loved one has been the victim of wrongful death, you may be entitled to substantial compensation, but you must either settle or file suit before the statue of limitations expires.
+If your loved one is the victim, you may be entitled to substantial compensation, but you must either settle or file suit before the statue of limitations expires.
 Don’t delay; call our wrongful death lawyers in Dallas, Plano, Frisco, and Fort Worth today.

 It’s sad but true – innocent people are killed because of the careless or reckless actions of others.
 No one knows the precise numbers, but somewhere between 44,000 to 440,000 Americans die each year due at least partially due to preventable medical errors.